wintersrd/pipelinewise-tap-mssql/README.md

 ## Replication methods and state file

 In the above example, we invoked `tap-mssql` without providing a _state_ file and without specifying a replication method.
-The two ways to replicate a given table are `FULL_TABLE` and `INCREMENTAL`.
+The three ways to replicate a given table are `FULL_TABLE`, `INCREMENTAL`, and `LOG_BASED`.

 ### Full Table